opnfv/armband/docs/installation-instruction.rst

 Abstract
 ========

-This document describes how to install the Brahmaputra release of OPNFV when using Fuel as a deployment tool, covering  it's usage, limitations, dependencies and required system resources.
+This document describes how to install the Brahmaputra 3.0 release of OPNFV when using Fuel as a deployment tool, with an AArch64 (only) target node pool.

 Introduction
 ============

-This document provides guidelines on how to install and configure the Brahmaputra release of OPNFV when using Fuel as a deployment tool, including required software and hardware configurations.
+This document provides guidelines on how to install and configure the Brahmaputra 3.0 release of OPNFV when using Fuel as a deployment tool, with an AArch64 (only) target node pool, including required software and hardware configurations.

 Although the available installation options give a high degree of freedom in how the system is set-up, including architecture, services